Alex17319/Design/README.md

 # Design
-A collection of graphic design assets I've made for various projects
+A collection of graphic design assets I've made for various projects.
+For the most part, these are shown in chronological order, from oldest at the top to newest at the bottom.

 ## FUCS Glyphs